 Ghost Tours: Vegas has a rich history of violence and tragedy dating back to the days the mob ran the town.
 Those tragedies are said to have perpetuated hauntings at a number of properties on the Strip.
 Vegas Ghosts operates walking tours that take guests to haunted sites while also sharing stories of tragic events and the resulting hauntings.

-Of course, if you need some conventional activities to fill your calendar, you are welcome to check out our ideal 1, 2 or 3 day Las Vegas itinerary.
+Of course, if you need some conventional activities to fill your calendar, you are welcome to check out my ideal 3-day Las Vegas itinerary.